eralpship/web-dev-workshop/docs/graphql-mutations.md

 # GraphQL Mutations

 We will look into how we can modify the data on the server by running GraphQL mutations.
-This is kind of doing POST requests to ask the server to change data in REST API terms.
+This is equivalent of making POST requests to ask the server to change data in the REST API terms.

-First we will add a Robots page similar to Service Areas page.
-Display the list of Robots.
-Then assign them to Service Areas.
+First we will add a Robots page similar to the Service Areas page.
+Display the list of Robots and assign them to Service Areas.

-Also we will add a menu inside `Hype` route layout.
-So that we can switch between Service Areas and Robots pages.
+We will also add a menu inside `Hype` route layout so that we can switch between Service Areas and Robots pages.

-Let's start by adding the Robots route.
+Let's start by adding the Robots route:

 **src/App.tsx**